 About the Comic.

-During my college years, the basic premise of Sausage-Fest was to satirize and spoof every single aspect of college living, and -- to some extent -- life itself.
+The basic premise of Sausage-Fest is to satirize and spoof every single aspect of college living, and -- to some extent -- life itself.
 Yes, that may sound a bit cliched and the idea has been done before, but Sausage-Fest offers something a little bit different... its wide and ever-growing array of wacky and stereotypical characters.
 Although the comic is driven by an ensemble cast, the main character (so to speak) is Chris Philbert Copeland.
 As a freshman who’s unaware of life outside his one-horse suburban town and his loving parents’ house, he comes to college oblivious and uncorrupted by a campus that is, in itself, a microcosmic world.
 In his journey to find himself and ultimately get a Bio-Mathematical Poli-English degree, Chris -- accompanied by a noseless music snob, a shaggy-haired stoner, a rebel with a penchant for smoking and swearing, and a best friend who keeps on getting killed and reincarnated -- encounters the likes of giant killer robots, evil talking ducks, sexy goths, and drunken frat boys.
 Unbeknowst to all of them, the Sausage-Fest cast is overlooked by a pint-sized devil and angel whose own misadventures create trouble for everyone.
 With an entire campus full of colorful characters behind him, Chris may just have what it takes to survive the transition from childhood to adulthood.

 About the Author.